aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.lowcode/merger/merge/_index.md

 | outputStream | const System::SharedPtr\<System::IO::Stream\>\& | The output stream. |
 | inputStreams | const System::ArrayPtr\<System::SharedPtr\<System::IO::Stream\>\>\& | The input streams. |
 | saveFormat | Aspose::Words::SaveFormat | The save format. |
+## Remarks

+If the output format is an image (BMP, EMF, EPS, GIF, JPEG, PNG, or WebP), only the first page of the output will be saved to the specified stream.

+If the output format is TIFF, the output will be saved as a single multi-frame TIFF to the specified stream.

 ## See Also